BASIC CARE FOR A PYGMY GOAT

 warm weather.
 All of these products can be found at a feed store or a pet store.

-Goat lice are goat specific, therefore it will not transfer to any other family pet or family
+Goat lice are goat specific, therefor it will not transfer to any other family pet or family member.

 The biggest mistake people make with their goats is playing the butting game.
 Although it is a

 fun and cute game when they are small, as they get older they will become more aggressive

 and hard to handle.
 To avoid this, never grab at their head or horns.
 They will continue to butt

 and play with the other goats but will know that it is not something they can play with their

 We choose to dehorn or disbud all of our babies.
 We feel it makes them less aggressive and